alyssadata/ai_source_architecture/04_anchor_requirements.md

 Citation does not grant permission.

-Derivative use is not authorized.
+Derivative use is not authorized within the AI Foundations / Origin | Continuum canon.

 Unauthorized derivative, adaptation, repackaging, reclassification, or commercial use of this framework must be labeled non-canon and unauthorized.